Climate and nature emergency in South Gloucestershire

 This will help them to understand biodiversity and build and submit their own plan to help.

-We have started a climate emergency community engagement group.
+We have started a climate and nature emergency community engagement group.
 This is run jointly with CVS South Gloucestershire (Community and Voluntary Services).

 The group is open to everyone in South Gloucestershire and meets quarterly.